 Affiliate marketing is when you advertise someone else’s products or services on your platform and get a commission from any sale that comes from your referral (usually through a unique link or code).
 This is a great way to combine side hustles.

 If you have a podcast, are an influencer, or have a store of your own, get into affiliate marketing.
 It’s a great way to gain some passive income while you’re either working on a different side hustle or working on your passions.

 To get started, go to an affiliate marketplace like Leadpages, ConvertKit, ClickBank, or ShareASale and find the right products for you.
 And if you’re a content creator, course educator, or influencer working in the world of ecommerce, the Shopify Affiliate Program might be a great side hustle.

-11. Start a blog on Substack
+13. Start a blog or newsletter

 Blogging has long been a popular side-hustle, but monetization can prove challenging.
 That’s why more and more bloggers are turning to Substack, a platform where independent writers can publish their work directly to their audience and get paid through the use of recurring subscriptions.